Mimigris/EasyRPG-Compatibilty-List/README.md

 Muma Rope (v32.1 and +) - The R-Maze map is not randomized due to the lack of generate dungeon (see issue [#2474](https://github.com/EasyRPG/Player/issues/2474)); the Black Water sounds are crispy (see issue [#3045](https://github.com/EasyRPG/Player/issues/3045))
 [Mikan Muzou (En) (v0.2)](http://www.mediafire.com/file/40ua4esu1l79get/) - Japanese language for the encoding not detected (English translation of a Japanese game)
 Kodomo-tachi no kuni Magic Children (子供たちの国-Magic Children-) - character ㌧ not displayed with the internal font
-[Baty's flower story (こうもりさんの花物語)](https://w.atwiki.jp/viprpg23s/pages/21.html) - Japanese language for the encoding not detected (the game seems to only use Japanese for the title of the window, no filenames or nothing in-game); issue when playing some midi (e.g. map and levels) without a soundfont on Windows (see issue [#2910](https://github.com/EasyRPG/Player/issues/2910))
+[Baty's flower story (こうもりさんの花物語)](https://w.atwiki.jp/viprpg23s/pages/21.html) - Japanese language for the encoding not detected (the game seems to only use Japanese for the title of the window, no filenames or nothing in-game)
 Octillery Social Test DX - uses Languages folder and not Language, no longer compatible since version 0.8.1 (EasyRPG game)
 Outotsu Yume (v0.01) - Invalid skill on title screen displayed (see issue [#2977](https://github.com/EasyRPG/Player/issues/2977))
 Project Rose - a Movie is played in-game (see issue [#1036](https://github.com/EasyRPG/Player/issues/1036))